BillJr99/Ursinus-WebMobile-Fall2020/_pages/Assignments/asmt-serviceclient.md

 2. Use that result to form the input of a request to a second service endpoint, and then process that result accordingly

 In your README, please include a paragraph description of your intended audience: who can use your program, and how does it improve their workflow, their life, and/or their community?

+## Part 2: Presentation

+Make a [Screencast](https://screencast-o-matic.com/) in which you demonstrate your program, and also review your codebase.
+Imagine you are explaining how to use these API's to a new web service developer.
+Give them a thorough tour!
+I hope to solicit volunteers to demo their programs to the class!